liliarte-1/sistemas_web/public/README.md

 - Lucide Icons – Lightweight icon system via Lucide

 Also:
 In the styles.css is an explanation of properties used, to understand better the style of the web.
+Is in Spanish, because I am a Spanish student and if i have doubts is easier for me.
+Just traduce it.
+Sorry.
 I implemented a simple script to copy and paste the email and phone number.

 Firebase Hosting – Deployed using Firebase for fast global delivery and SSL support.
 GitHub Integration – Version-controlled and published through GitHub Pages or Actions.

 structure: